 · Wedding planning · 2 min read

-How to have a cheap wedding
+How to have a cheap wedding, by Josh Withers

-How to have a cheap wedding
+How to have a cheap wedding, by Josh Withers

 Most wedding vendors would scoff if they were asked to write a guide on how to have a cheap wedding, but not yours truly.
 I love a challenge.
+Start by deciding what actually matters with the Withers Wedding Method.

 So here’s my quick hits on how to have a cheap wedding: